d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 what we expect from :numref:`img_lenet_vert`.
 Flax provides `nn.tabulate`, a nifty method to summarise the layers and parameters in our network.
 Here we use `bind()` to create a bounded model.
-The `variables` are now bound to the `Module`, i.e. this bouned model becomes a stateful object which can then be used to access the `Sequential` object attribute `net` and the `layers` within.
+The `variables` are now bound to the `Module`, i.e. this bounded model becomes a stateful object which can then be used to access the `Sequential` object attribute `net` and the `layers` within.
 Note that `bind()` should only be used for interactive experimentation, and is not a direct